Chris Cornell: Death and aftermath

 Questioned by The Detroit News why it took 41 minutes to get a medical team to the scene after the bodyguard found Cornell lying on the floor, police insisted that there were no gaps.
-Investigators looked at the length of the phone call between Cornell and his wife, and the calls the bodyguard made to security and checked video surveillance footage from the hotel hallway, and determined the timeline was accurate, and the bodyguard's story was accurate.
-On May 15, 2018, Vicky Cornell told The Detroit News that she was dissatisfied with the autopsy report, stating it was incomplete and giving rise to conspiracy theorists of which she and her family were victims.
+Investigators looked at the length of the phone call between Cornell and Vicky, and the calls the bodyguard made to security and checked video surveillance footage from the hotel hallway, and determined the timeline was accurate, and the bodyguard's story was accurate.
+On May 15, 2018, Vicky told The Detroit News that she was dissatisfied with the autopsy report, stating it was incomplete and giving rise to conspiracy theories of which she and her family were victims.
 She pointed out that her husband also suffered from a head injury mentioned in two clinical reports that did not appear in the autopsy report.

-On November 1, 2018, Vicky Cornell and her children filed suit in Los Angeles Superior Court, claiming that Dr. Robert Koblin "negligently and repeatedly" prescribed "dangerous mind-altering controlled substances to Chris Cornell which impaired Mr. Cornell's cognition, clouded his judgment, and caused him to engage in dangerous impulsive behaviors that he was unable to control, costing him his life."
+On November 1, 2018, Vicky and her children filed suit in Los Angeles Superior Court, claiming that Dr. Robert Koblin "negligently and repeatedly" prescribed "dangerous mind-altering controlled substances to Chris Cornell which impaired Mr. Cornell's cognition, clouded his judgment, and caused him to engage in dangerous impulsive behaviors that he was unable to control, costing him his life."
 The suit claims Koblin prescribed lorazepam over a period of 20 months without seeing Cornell.
-In his motion for dismissal, Koblin denied all accusations of negligence and said that Cornell was well aware of the risks inherent to the medication, which he was taking to treat anxiety.
-Koblin ordered Cornell the first prescription of lorazepam in September 2015.
+In his motion for dismissal, Koblin denied all accusations of negligence and said that Cornell was well aware of the risks of taking the medication, which he was taking to treat anxiety.
+Koblin wrote Cornell his first prescription of lorazepam in September 2015.
 Koblin insisted that he did everything within his power to help Cornell, and that a malpractice law should shield him from being sued.
 In April 2021, the two parties settled on a confidential agreement.